fabiosky21/vm-gc--deployment/README.md

 ## Run the Script

 - The script is ready to be used.
-Just copy and paste it, and install the required library:
+Just copy and paste it on visual studio code, and install the required library:

 ```bash
 pip install google-api-python-client google-auth google-auth-httplib2 google-auth-oauthlib
 ```

-- Once successfully executed, it should print the relevant output.
+- Once installed run the file and once successfully executed, it should print the relevant output.

 ## Google Console